joshco/wpadng/draft-joshco-wpadng.md

 url=CURL
 ~~~

-The CURL value is the URL to retrieve a Proxy Configuration FIle.
+The CURL value is a URN or the URL to retrieve a Proxy Configuration File.

 #### DNSSD Client behavior